YooShibu/Primitate/README.md

 * **Action:** Action is the only way to change the state.
 When you emit an Action, the return value of the source function automatically merged with state.
 * **Subscribe:** Subscribe is a set of listener.
 The listener is a function.
 Listener receives a current state when state changed by the Action.

-And Primitate provides a simple way to undo and redo.
+And Primitate provides a addon system.

 ## Install